The 'most classical' states of Euclidean invariant elementary quantum mechanical systems: Abstract

 \section{Abstract}

-Complex techniques of general relativity are used to determine \emph{all} the states in the two and three dimensional momentum spaces in which the equality holds in the uncertainty relations for the non-commuting basic observables of Euclidean invariant elementary quantum mechanical systems, even with non-zero intrinsic spin.
-It is shown that while there is a 1-parameter family of such states for any two components of the angular momentum vector operator with any angle between them, such states exist for a component of the linear and the angular momenta \emph{only if} these components are orthogonal to each other and hence the problem is reduced to the two-dimensional Euclidean invariant case.
-We also considered the case when the components of the linear momentum and of the centre-of-mass vector operators are chosen to be the basic observables.
-We show that such states exist for a component of the linear momentum and of the centre-of-mass vector \emph{only if} the angle between them is zero or an acute angle. \emph{No} such state (represented by a square integrable and differentiable wave function) can exist for \emph{any} pair of components of the centre-of-mass vector operator.
-Therefore, the existence of such states depends not only on the Lie algebra, but on the choice for its generators as well.
+Complex techniques of general relativity are used to determine \emph{all} the states in two and three dimensional momentum spaces in which the equality holds in uncertainty relations for non-commuting basic observables of Euclidean invariant elementary quantum mechanical systems, even with non-zero intrinsic spin.
+It is shown that while there is a 1-parameter family of such states for any two components of the angular momentum vector operator with any angle between them, such states exist for a component of the linear and angular momenta \emph{only if} these components are orthogonal to each other and hence the problem is reduced to the two-dimensional Euclidean invariant case.
+We also show that the analogous states exist for a component of the linear momentum and of the centre-of-mass vector \emph{only if} the angle between them is zero or an acute angle. \emph{No} such state (represented by a square integrable and differentiable wave function) can exist for \emph{any} pair of components of the centre-of-mass vector operator.
+Therefore, the existence of such states depends not only on the Lie algebra, but on the choice of its generators as well.

 \keywords{smallest uncertainty states, Euclidean invariant quantum mechanical systems, edth operators}